What's coming up?

 The scroll bar

-Not every mouse has a scroll wheel.
-If your mouse doesn't have one, don't worry.
+If your mouse doesn't have a scroll wheel, or you find it tricky to use, don't worry.
 There are other ways that you can scroll using the mouse.

-On the right-hand side of a page, you may see a vertical bar with arrows at the top and bottom.
+On the right-hand side of a webpage or document, you may see a narrow vertical bar with arrows at the top and bottom.
 This is called the scroll bar.

-Inside the scroll bar, there will be a box.
-The length of this box will depend on the amount of content on the page you are viewing.
+Inside the scroll bar, there will be a small, draggable box, known as a scroll bar thumb.
+The height of this thumb will depend on the amount of content on the page you are viewing.